YR CHAMPIONCOACHFINALRUNNER-UP

 In the eastern playoffs, the bronze match saw Ontario nip Newfoundland 73-72 as Allan Lovett scored 17.
 Ian Sinclair paced Newfoundland with 18.
 Newfoundland (coached by Nash Miller, Steve Courtney, Shawn Courtney and Shannon Miller) also included Scott Myrden, David Woodford, Mark Miller, Tim Gill, Andrew Harnett, Michael English, Charles Luther, Bill Dooley, Phillip Pike, Andrew Cameron, Corey Noseworthy, Matt Harding, Ian Sinclair, Mark Tobin and Vince Greene.

 In the final, Billy Robinson scored 24 as Nova Scotia defeated New Brunswick 74-64.
 Quame Mantley added 24.
-Jason Tse led New Brunswick with 16.
+Jason Tse led New Brunswick with 16 (also reported as 17).
 Ryan Richard added 11.

 The all-tourney team: featured MVP Billy Robinson (Nova Scotia); Ryan Richard (New Brunswick); Andrew Cameron (Newfoundland); Matthew Gamble (PEI); and David Hehn (Ontario).